-Surviving Marine Corps Basic Training, Part 2
+Surviving Marine Corps Boot Camp, Part 2

 Weeks 2 - 7

 A clean shot ends the bout.
 The secret is aggression -- this is not a defensive sport.
+Learn to compete as a unit and win awards!

-You'll learn field first aid, attend classes on core values (as well as other academic classes), and receive several hours on basic weapon handling.
+You will learn field first aid, attend classes on core values (as well as other academic classes), and receive several hours on basic weapon handling.

 The Confidence Course consists of eleven obstacles, designed so that each obstacle is more physically challenging than the last.
 The obstacles are: (1) Dirty name (2) Run, Jump & Swing (3) The Inclining Wall (4) The Confidence Climb (5) Monkey Bridge (6) The Tough One (7) Reverse Climb (8) Slide for Life (9) the Hand Walk (10) The Arm Stretcher, and (11) The Sky Scraper.
 While these names sound daunting, the course is designed so the average platoon can run it in 45 minutes.
-Like pugil sticks, the Confidence Course is a great morale builder, as most of the recruits find out they can negotiate the obstacles with ease.
+The Confidence Course is a great morale builder, as most of the recruits find out they can negotiate the obstacles with ease.

 The highlight of week 4 is the individual drill evaluation.
 Your platoon will be evaluated, graded, and compared to the other platoons.
 The winning platoon, of course, receives a trophy for the trophy table.
 The losing platoons receive the wrath of their respective D.I.s.